coderkevin/mini-nes/screen/README.md

 After cloning the repo, simply cd to this directory and run `sudo make install`.
-This will copy the script to `/var/lib/screen_manager` and embed it into the RetroPie autostart script. (`/opt/retropie/config/all/autostart.sh')
+This will copy the script to `/var/lib/screen_manager` and embed it into the RetroPie autostart script. (`/opt/retropie/config/all/autostart.sh`)

 # Operation

-On startup, this script will be run instead of emulationstation itself, however its default operation is to run emulationstation, so the first time you run it, it will run the same as before.
+On startup, the `screen_manager.py` script will be run instead of `emulationstation`.
+However, default action is to run `emulationstation`, so if you have no config file, it will look the same as before.

 ## Configuration File

-The key to this script is the configuration file at `/dev/shm/screen_manager.cfg` The `screen_manager.py` script actively watches this file, so as soon as the file is written, the script will respond and run the action.
+This script looks for a configuration file at `/dev/shm/screen_manager.cfg`

+The `screen_manager.py` script actively watches this file, so as soon as the file is written, the script will respond and run the action.
+If the parsing of the file ends up with an identical action as before, the action will be ignored. (so it's okay to write the same action to it multiple times.)

-This is designed to work with other system processes such as:
+This script and configuration file is designed to work with other system processes such as:
-  - A system daemon that monitors GPIOs for button presses, then starts a rom.
+  - A daemon that monitors GPIOs for button presses, then starts a rom.
-  - An nfc reader that watches for a tag and starts a rom, then runs the dashboard after the tag leaves.
+  - An nfc reader daemon that watches for a tag and starts a rom, then runs the dashboard after the tag is removed.

 All you have to do is handle your input the way you need to, and then write the config file in response.